marcelpetersen/mobil/_posts/2020-03-26-the-future-is-electric-an-interview-with-christoph-ulusoy.md

 I can only give two pieces of advice: Make the best out of it, and save enough money to survive.
 A startup should react super flexibly to the situation and digitalize all internal and external meetings.
 Don’t move meetings, host them digitally!
 Be prepared for slow sales and business, and reduce your spending accordingly to survive the next few months.

 And remember: the post-crisis era will be a magical time with great opportunities.
-Prepare now or miss out later!
+Don't miss out!